-A range of recreation and education activities are allowed within the Park.
+A range of recreation and education activities are encouraged within the Park.
 Please consider all other users of the Park.
-Some activities are only allowed in designated areas.
+Some activities are only allowed in designated areas such as off beach camping.
 For the safety of all users, you must obey the signage throughout the Park.
 Rangers and NSW Police regularly patrol the Park.
 As with any natural area, you are responsible for your own safety and well being.

 There are many walking tracks through the Park to explore the natural beauty of the wetlands, sand plains and endangered ecological communities.